-The CADDy program provides a safe ride home via Capital City Cab to adults from a liquor establishment or residence/party where alcohol is served.
+The Cab Ride Home Program provides a safe ride home via Capital City Cab to adults from a liquor establishment or residence/party where alcohol is served.
 Santa Fe County subsidizes cab fare up to $25.
-Cab riders pay $1 and the difference of the fare over the $25 limit.
+Cab riders pay $5 a cab for 1 or 2 riders and $10 a cab for 3 or more and the difference of the fare over the $25 limit.
+A reduced rate $1 Cab Ride Home will be offered during certain holidays such as Fiestas de Santa Fe, St Patrick’s Day and 4th of July in 2014.

 Funds for these efforts come from liquor excise taxes administered by the New Mexico Department of Finance and Administration, fees paid by convicted DWI offenders in local courts administered by the NM Traffic Safety Bureau, and other fees.